serokell/blog-posts/edsl-michelson/article.md

 typeCheckVal1 (UList _) = error "not implemented"
 ```

-Data type `Sing` can be derived automatically with use of [singletons](http://hackage.haskell.org/package/singletons) library.
-That library provides `Sing` data family and some useful helper functions and classes for work with singletons.
+The `Sing` data type can be derived automatically with the use of the [singletons](http://hackage.haskell.org/package/singletons) library.
+That library provides the `Sing` data family and useful helper functions and classes for work with singletons.
-Throught this article we'll stick to handwritten `Sing` and conversion functions.
+Throughout this article, we'll stick to handwritten `Sing` and conversion functions.

 There are two major problems with such construction.
 First, a reader may have noticed that neither `STNat` nor `VNat` constructors were ever used.
-Indeed, `UInt` constructor from simple AST was meant to represent both signed and unsigned integers because they roughly the same representation.
+Indeed, the `UInt` constructor from a simple AST was meant to represent both signed and unsigned integers because they roughly the same representation.
 We can not really distinguish between `TInt` and `TNat` literals during parsing.

-Similar issue appears in case of list constructor with empty list wrapped in it.
+A similar issue appears in the case of a list constructor with an empty list wrapped in it.
 When given a list constructor, we have no idea what type of values this list contains.
-In case of empty list, we must return type `forall t.
-TList t`, but our type representation has
-no support for such construction.
+In the case of an empty list, we must return the `forall t.
+TList t` type, but our type representation does not support such construction.

-Second problem with this snippet is of similar nature.
+The second problem with this snippet is similar.
-In case of non-empty list we can take `t` as type of the first element in a list and compare that other elements in
+In case of a non-empty list, we can take `t` as a type of the first element and figure out if other elements in
-the list have the same type.
-But to compare type `t1` of first element of a list to the type `t2` of second element of the list, we need `Typeable t1`, `Typeable t2` constraints to hold.
+the list have the same type by comparing them.
+But to compare a `t1` type of the first list element with a `t2` type of the second list element, we need `Typeable t1`, `Typeable t2` constraints to hold.

 It's relatively easy to address the second problem.
-We introduce `SomeVal` data type with `Typeable` constraint
+We introduce a `SomeVal` data type with `Typeable` constraint
-put in the scope of constructor:
+put in the scope of the constructor:

 ```haskell
 data SomeVal where
  SomeVal :: Typeable t => Val t -> Sing t -> SomeVal
 ```

-First problem requires a switch to different approach for type checking.
+The first problem requires a switch to a different approach for type checking.
 One way to solve the problem is to introduce some sort of constrained `forall` quantifier into
-our simplistic type system, similarly to what we have in Haskell.
+our simplistic type system, similar to what we have in Haskell.
-This way for an empty list case we can write something like `SomeVal (VList []) (forall n.
+For the empty list case, we can write something like `SomeVal (VList []) (forall n.
 Num n => n)`.
-This approach is more universal, but significantly heavier to implement and maintain.
+This approach is more universal but far heavier to implement and maintain.

 Luckily for us, a lighter approach is possible for type checking Michelson programs.
-Despite the fact that all Michelson instructions are polymorphic, Michelson programs
+Although all Michelson instructions are polymorphic, Michelson programs
-are always given in context of a contract.
+are always given in the context of a contract.
-A contract defines input stack type and each instruction modifies stack type in umambiguous way.
+A contract defines an input stack type, and each instruction modifies a stack type in an unambiguous way.
-Hence there is no actual need to implement type checking algorithm that derives a type (with some `forall` quantifiers)
+Hence, there is no actual need to implement a type checking algorithm that derives a type (with some `forall` quantifiers)
 for an arbitrary sequence of Michelson instructions.
-What we are going to do is to start from the input stack type and iterate through instructions.
+We are going to start with the input stack type and iterate through instructions.
-This way we'll be able to stick to type system represented by data type `T`.
+This way we'll be able to stick to the type system represented by the `T` data type.

-In the example above we considered only type checking of values.
+In this example, we considered only the type checking of values.
-Following rule defined above, we'll implement `typeCheckVal` function with first argument being a type
+Following the rule defined above, we'll implement the `typeCheckVal` function with the first argument being a type
 of an expression we're trying to parse.
 There are only two instructions that introduce new value to the stack
-(namely, `UPUSH` and `UNIL`) and both of them explicitely have type representation included.
+(namely, `UPUSH` and `UNIL`) and both of them explicitly have type representation included.

 ```haskell
 typeCheckVal :: Sing t -> UVal -> Maybe (Val t)